daniel071/material-calc/README.md

 # Material Calculator
-#### Material calculator is a modern calculator app designed for Android
+**Material calculator is a modern calculator app designed for Android**
-(No iOS version at the moment since making iOS apps are a pain)

 Currently only adding 2 numbers is supported and the app is very limited.
 New features should come soon.